Martiless/flawlesscooking/README.md

 ### Frameworks, Libraries, Programs & Applications Used:

 #### Google Font
-* Google fonts was used to import the following fonts [Italianno](https://fonts.google.com/specimen/Italianno?preview.text=Love%20Running%20&preview.text_type=custom&query=ita), [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=Love%20Running%20&preview.text_type=custom&query=ro) and [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=Amatic+SC).
+* Google fonts were used to import the following fonts [Italianno](https://fonts.google.com/specimen/Italianno?preview.text=Love%20Running%20&preview.text_type=custom&query=ita), [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=Love%20Running%20&preview.text_type=custom&query=ro) and [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=Amatic+SC).
 These were imported to style.css and were used throughout the project.

 #### Font Awesome
 * Font Awesome was used on each page of the website to provide icons for UX purposes.